Corvus: Foraging

 Along with other birds, ravens have been known to associate with other animals such as coyotes and wolves.
 These associations are linked to feeding and hunting.
 Ravens use their calls to notify these animals when an injured prey is near.
 This interaction is most noticeable in winter where ravens are associated with wolf packs nearly 100% of the time.
 As a result of this connection, studies have been conducted on the reaction of prey animals to the call of the raven.
 In areas where ravens associate with predators, prey animals are more likely to avoid predation by leaving after hearing the call.
 Crows are also capable of distinguishing between coyotes and wolves and have shown a preference for wolves.
 This may be due to the fact that wolves kill larger prey.
+Crows also frequently mob owls, especially great horned owls, which are significant predators of corvids.
+This behavior involves loud calling and repeated dive-bombing to drive the owl out of the area and reduce danger to nests and fledglings.
 When hunting, ravens can locate injured animals, like elk, and can call out to wolves to kill them.
 At times, ravens associate with wolves even when there is no carcass and can even be seen forming relationships with them.
 This includes playing with cubs by using sticks, picking at their tails, or flying around them.